azadkuh/gason--/README.md

 # gason++

 gason++ is a light tweak for [gason](https://github.com/vivkin/gason) parser to make its usage even simpler for end-users.
+There is also a simple JSon builder tool.

 gason is an **efficient** and fantastic JSon parser in plain C++ with minimum dependency by [vivkin](https://github.com/vivkin).